-B: Pre-flop a short all-in blind will not affect calculation of the maximum pot limit bet.
-Post-flop, bets are based on actual pot size.
+C: Post-flop, bets are based on actual pot size.

-C: Declaring "I bet the pot" is not a valid bet in no-limit but it does bind the player to making a valid bet (at least a minimum bet) and may be subject to penalty.
+D: Declaring "I bet the pot" is not a valid bet in no-limit but it does bind the player to making a valid bet (at least a minimum bet) and may be subject to penalty.
 Players facing a bet must make a valid raise.